elecfreaks/learn-en/microbitKit/TPbot_tianpeng/TPBot_tianpeng_case_18.md

 ## Purpose
 ---
-- The rainbow LED changes in accordance with the color of the cards and it executes  the defined functions accordingly(move forward,;change the color of the headlights at random; obstacles avoidance; line-following)
+- The rainbow LED changes in accordance with the color of the cards and it executes  the defined functions accordingly(move forward;change the color of the headlights at random; obstacles avoidance; line-following)

 ## Material
 ---